arnabganguly/HDInsighthivemigration/Createexternalmetastore.md

  -   **Resource group**:  Use the same resource group used for storage

  -   **Database Details** :
-           -Database name: *Choose any allowed name for the metastore* ( I used ***aghive36db*** to represent a Hive 2.1 metastore on an HDInsight 3.6 cluster type )
+           -Database name: *Choose any allowed name for the metastore* ( I used ***aghive36db*** to represent a Hive 2.1 metastore on an HDInsight 3.6 cluster type
+        - Server : Choose a Server Name
+                 -Server admi

         - Want to use SQL Elastic Pool : N

 ![https://github.com/arnabganguly/HDInsighthivemigration/blob/master/images/p5.png](https://github.com/arnabganguly/HDInsighthivemigration/blob/master/images/p5.png)